testjavascript/nodejs-integration-tests-best-practices/README.md

 ### ⚪️ 4.
 Add some randomness to unique fields

-🏷&nbsp; **Tags:** `#basic, #draft`
+🏷&nbsp; **Tags:** `#advanced, strategic, #draft`

 :white_check_mark:  **Do:** Given information that must be unique like username or email, the test should combine meaningul data with some randomness to avoid collission with other tests.
 A test should assume nothing on other tests neither should the writer read previous tests implementation.
+Rosie or timestamp

 <br/>